AlirezaShamsoshoara/AlirezaShamsoshoara.github.io/_pages/projects.md

 ### Abstract:

-* A short sample video of the dataset is available on YouTube:
+* A short video of the simulation and planner is available on YouTube:

 {% include youtubePlayer_swaptransformer.html %}